 Do I need to come to Birmingham at all?

-Although you may be able to undertake the majority of your study at an off campus location, you will be required to visit the University once per year of study (every year for full-time students, and every other year for part-time students.)
+Although you may be able to undertake the majority of your study at an off campus location, you will be required to visit the University once per full year of study (every year for full-time students, and every other year for part-time students.)
 These visits are one week long for distance learning MA by Research students and two weeks long for distance learning PhD students.
 Flights and accommodation for these visits are paid from the standard course fees.

 Can I study by distance learning in the UK?